teaching-programming/pair-programming-r-workshop/exercise3.2.md

 ## Exercise 3.2

-Copy-paste your solution to 3.1 and one at the time, uncomment the tests ONE AT THE TIME and see what happens.
+One at the time, uncomment the tests ONE AT THE TIME and see what happens.
 Discuss with your partner(s).

-~ read the below after running the tests one at a time and exploring the output ~
+~ Only after running the tests and exploring the output, read below ~

 ... oh no, an error! ...